 In April and May 2022, VEON Holdings B.V. received US\$610 million following a utilization under the RCF.
 The remaining US\$82 million was received in November.
 The RCF was fully drawn at year-end with US\$1,055 million outstanding.
-As of December 31, 2022, the outstanding amounts have been rolled-over until April 2023, US\$692 million, and May 2023, US\$363 million.
+The outstanding amounts have been rolled-over until April, US\$692 million, and May, US\$363 million, of 2023.
 Subject to the terms set out in the RCF, these amount can be rolled until maturity.
-Refer to the section below, Key Developments after the year ended December 31, 2022, for further developments.